-This all got started some thirty-seven years ago, when interest in “superinsulated solar homes” like the Saskatchewan Conservation House was being spurred on by the oil embargo followed by the energy crisis.
+This all got started almost forty years ago, when interest in “superinsulated solar homes” like the Saskatchewan Conservation House was being spurred on by the oil embargo followed by the energy crisis.
 Limits to Growth was a bestseller, people worried about the end of oil, and nobody was talking about climate change.
 That’s when I bought my first blower door.

-I spent eight years working in residential construction and five more in commercial before starting my first construction company in 1993, specializing in building and renovating Earth Friendly Homes.
+I spent eight years working in residential construction and five more in commercial before starting Constructive Solutions in 1993, specializing in building and renovating Earth Friendly Homes.

-In 1996 the IPCC sounded the alarm about impending climate catastrophe.
+In 1996 the IPCC first sounded the alarm to the general public about impending climate catastrophe (something scientists had known about for years).
 They also identified the built environment as the largest cause of global warming, and the residential sector as having the easiest and most cost-effective solutions already at hand.
 Simply by making homes more healthy, comfortable, durable and cheaper to operate, we could also help ensure a better future for our grandchildren.

 In 1999 I met Kathryn, and we launched Homesol Building Solutions as a family business (incorporated in 2011), with the mission of helping owners, designers and builders to create energy-efficient and sustainable buildings.

 Kat and I were among the first NRCan-Certified Energy Advisors in Canada.
-We inspected and tested thousands of existing homes together for the EnerGuide for Houses program, talking with homeowners about their housing needs, problems and desires.
+We inspected and tested thousands of existing homes together for the EnerGuide for Houses program together, talking with homeowners about their housing needs, problems and desires.

-When the ENERGY STAR for New Homes program began in 2005, we labelled the very first ENERGY STAR home in Canada together with our partners at EnerQuality, and we have been working with professional builders and developers ever since.
-Homesol’s team of consultants have delivered almost 20,000 home energy evaluations.
+When the ENERGY STAR for New Homes program began in 2005, we labelled the very first ENERGY STAR home in Canada with our partners at EnerQuality, and we have been working with professional builders and developers ever since.
+Homesol’s team of consultants have now delivered over 20,000 home energy evaluations.

 Homesol CEAs received the EnerQuality Evaluator of the Year award in 2007, 2011 and 2015, based on the recommendations of our clients, and in 2014 I was honoured with the EnerQuality Hall of Fame award for making a lasting impact on energy efficiency and green building, and Green Renovation of the Year for our own LEED Gold / R-2000 / Net Zero Ready retrofit.